samsipe/nvidia-gpu-stock-checker/README.md

 # NVIDIA RTX 5090 Stock Checker

-This repository monitors NVIDIA's website for RTX 5090 GPU availability and sends an SMS notification when it comes in stock.
+This repository monitors Newegg's website for RTX 5090 GPU availability and sends an SMS notification when it comes in stock.

 ## Features

-- Checks NVIDIA's website every 15 minutes using GitHub Actions
+- Checks Newegg's website every ~hour minutes using GitHub Actions
 - Sends SMS notifications when the GPU becomes available
 - Only alerts on state changes (unavailable → available) to avoid notification spam
 - Uses GitHub Actions Cache to reliably maintain state between runs